Monodromy Groups of Supersingular Abelian Surfaces over $\mathbb{Q}_p$: A moduli space description

 \subsection{The GIT viewpoint}

-In this subsection, we fix an algebraically closed field $K$.
-Our goal is to prove that the morphism $\bar c$ becomes a projective GIT quotient after base change to $K$.
+Throughout this subsection, we fix an algebraically closed field $K$ over $\qp$ and work over $K$.
+The goal of this subsection is to prove that the rational map $c:Y_K\dashrightarrow\mbp^1_K$ defined by Definition \ref{func} becomes a projective GIT quotient.
 We can suppose that $\varphi$ is diagonal

 where $(\lambda_i)_{1\le i\le 4}\in(K^\times)^4$ are pairwise distinct nonzero elements.
 Denote by $G$ the algebraic group such that

 for any commutative ring $R$.
 It's clear that $G\simeq\g_m^3$ is a subtorus of the canonical maximal subtorus in $\GL_4$, which inherits the canonical action of $\GL_4$ on $Y$.